-This practicum experience is with infants, children, and adults, requiring preventative and/or rehabilitation health services and nursing care is given in the community.
-Individuals, families, groups and populations may be the focus of the nursing care given.
-Promoting health, preventing illness and injury, promoting rehabilitation and supporting self-care are the priorities of nursing care in this course.
+This community nursing practicum experience is with infants, children and adults requiring preventative and/or rehabilitation health services.
+Individuals, families, groups and populations may be the focus of nursing care.
+Promoting health/rehabilitation, preventing illness and injury, along with supporting self-care are the nursing care priorities in this course.